 Notice that you can vary the topics.
 Use your favorite getting-to-know-you questions, or adapt to the topic of the class.
 For a recent online class, we did 3 things you’d do if you weren’t quarantined, 2 tips for studying online, and 1 person who has helped you stay sane.

 Or if your students are able to share screens or send each other attachments, you can have them create virtual posters.
 In this case, give students the questions in advance.
-Students can use a free photo editing site or app such as: Canva, Padlet, or Adobe Spark.
+Students can use a free photo editing site or app such as: Canva, Padlet, or Adobe Express.
 They can also do it in Google Slides or PowerPoint.
 Feel free to download the image below for them to use as a template.

 Students can create their virtual posters with their answers and share them online or send them to each other in advance of class.
 Alternatively, you could collect them and create a slide show or PDF to share with the class.